30 Simple Ways to Be Prepared for a Blizzard

 21. Beware of Frostbit & Hypothermia

-If you’ve spent a fair amount of time outdoors, watch for signs of frostbite and hypothermia.
+If you’ve spent much time outdoors, watch for signs of frostbite and hypothermia.
 These include numbness, slurred speech, and drowsiness.

 22. Drink Fluids and Stay Hydrated